Skip to content

 When filing your claim for MST, ensure that you have the following:

-• Personal statements written by you with credible supporting evidence (use VA form 21-4138; more info on this form here)
+- Personal statements written by you with credible supporting evidence (use VA form 21-4138; learn more info on this form here)

-• You need to use Statement in Support of Claim for Service Connection for post-traumatic stress disorder (PTSD) secondary to personal assault (VA form 21-0781a)
+- You need to use Statement in Support of Claim for Service Connection for post-traumatic stress disorder (PTSD) secondary to personal assault (Effective July 2024, there’s a brand-new VA Form 21-0781, statement in support of a claim for mental health conditions due to an in-service traumatic event.)

 With service connection established, the VA will consider the severity of symptoms and then assign a rating.
 This means that they will look at the full effect of all your symptoms, not just the severity of one or two.

-PTSD can be so disabling that the VA will award a 100% disability rating for those suffering enough.
+It’s entirely possible to get a 100% VA rating for PTSD caused by MST.
 As discussed previously, it used to be harder to get approved at all for PTSD suffered as a result of MST.
 While that gap has narrowed substantially, it’s still important to have a solid strategy while filing your claim, especially in order to get a full 100% rating.

 With PTSD, a 100% rating is assigned when you are considered to be totally socially and occupationally impaired and also experience the majority of symptoms/situations listed below.